Faahil/463-Project-1/newReport.md

 This project clusters and analyzes short biomedical time-series segments from the PulseDB dataset using plain algorithms rather than machine learning.
 The focus is on ten second Arterial Blood Pressure segments.
 The pipeline loads the data, normalizes each segment, groups similar segments using a divide and conquer strategy, checks cluster cohesion by finding the most similar pair inside each cluster, and highlights the most active interval within each segment using Kadane’s algorithm on the first difference.
 The goal is to show that straightforward algorithmic reasoning can produce clear and explainable results on physiological signals without relying on heavy libraries.

+## Data Type Considerations (ABP Signals)

+This project focuses on **Arterial Blood Pressure (ABP)** signals from the PulseDB dataset.
+Each segment represents 10 seconds of continuous waveform data with approximately 625 samples.
+ABP signals are ideal for time-series clustering because they have periodic peaks corresponding to heartbeats and contain informative variations in amplitude and slope.

+Before clustering, each segment is normalized using **z-score normalization** to ensure that similarity comparisons are based on waveform shape rather than absolute pressure values.
+This normalization step is essential for fair distance computation across subjects.
+Because biomedical signals may include small noise or baseline drifts, a light smoothing step may optionally be applied, but the focus remains on algorithmic clarity rather than preprocessing complexity.

 ## Installation and Usage